josh-feng/pool/README.md

 Using the *metatable* mechanism, we light-copy every table value in the class template for each object in initialization.
 This is useful in most applications.
-Making a member entry of a class poiting to a single table can be done in the constructor.
+Making a member entry of a class poiting to a specific table can be done in the constructor.

 **Example: Constructor/Destructor**

-When choosing entry names for constructor an destructor, we leave the traditional names, such as 'new' and '\_\_init', for reqular use.
+When choosing entry names for constructor and destructor, we leave the traditional names, such as 'new' and '\_\_init', for reqular use;
-The special names, '<' and '>', are reserved for them.
+instead, the special names, '<' and '>', are reserved for them.
 The constructor can take more arguments.

 ```lua